FOREX-Dollar slips ahead of expected surge in U.S. jobless claims due to coronavirus

 The United States also opened the taps for short-term dollar funding as the Federal Reserve swapped dollars for foreign currencies with other major central banks.
 This has helped to ease the cost of swapping three-month yen into dollars, which blew out to 144 basis points (bps) over interbank rates this month as stress in the dollar-funding market caused by the pandemic led to a shortage of the American currency.

-Elsewhere, sterling was neutral against the dollar at $1.1879 and 0.4% weaker versus the euro at 92.03 pence .
+Elsewhere, sterling jumped 1% versus the dollar to $1.20 , an eight-day high, but was flat against the euro at 91.63 pence.
 The Australian and New Zealand dollars, both closely linked to the global commodity trade, were rising against their U.S. counterpart after falling during the Asian trading session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)